-- As an aside, Giglio, Maggiori, and Stroebel (2016) test the no-bubble condition in housing markets by comparing very
+As an aside, Giglio, Maggiori, and Stroebel (2016) test the no-bubble condition in housing markets by comparing very long-term (700+ years!) leases and freeholds in the UK and Singapore.
+They find no evidence of bubbles.

 FIGURE 2.-Time-series and cross-section of bubble claim.
 Note: Figure reports estimates of the discount between 700+ year leaseholds and freeholds from regression (3), dividing the sample along time-series and cross-sectional dimensions.
 Panels A and B show the coefficients of the 700+ leasehold discount year-by-year for the U.K. and Singapore, respectively.
 Panels C through E report the coefficients of the 700+ leasehold discount, splitting Middle Layer Super Output Areas by quintiles of measures of the potential for a bubble: the price-income ratio in 2004 (Panel C), the growth of the price-income ratio between 2004 and 2007 (Panel D), and the time-on-market (Panel E).
 These measures of bubble potential are constructed as in columns 4-6 of Table III, Panel B. The bars indicate the 95% confidence interval of the estimate using standard errors clustered at the 3-digit postcode level in the U.K., and at the 5-digit postcode level in Singapore.